vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

 - Implemented and tested performance metrics calculation (returns, Sharpe, drawdown, win rate) in `tech_analysis/backtest.py` with TDD in `tests/test_backtest_engine.py`.
 All metrics verified by test.
 - Implemented export_backtest_results in `tech_analysis/backtest.py` to export trade logs and metrics to JSON for PDF report generation (TDD, minimal code).
 - Defined criteria for market regimes (trending, ranging, volatile, calm) and added TDD-driven logic and tests for regime classification in `market_regimes.py`.
+- Implemented market regime detection logic and added TDD-driven logic and tests for regime detection in `market_regimes.py`.
+- Correlated strategy performance with detected market regimes and added TDD-driven logic and tests for regime correlation in `market_regimes.py`.

 ---